Skip to content

 print(response["choices"][0]["message"]["content"])

-1. Drop-in replacement: Migrate existing applications from OpenAI's hosted models to your own infrastructure by changing one configuration line
+1. Drop-in replacement.
+Migrate existing applications from OpenAI's hosted models to your own infrastructure by changing one configuration line.

-Trade-offs to consider
+Trade-offs

 What LoRAX does well